LAUSD Digital Online Enrollment: Click here (https://enroll.lausd.net/)

-Dearborn Elementary Charter Academy will hold its lottery in the library, on Friday, February 28, 2020 at 10:00am.
+Dearborn Elementary Charter Academy will hold its lottery in the library and the lottery date is posted on our website.
 Any interested party or member of the public may attend, but attendance is not required to participate in the lottery.

 Parents of applicants being offered admission through the lottery will be notified in writing by email or mail, depending on the method of application submission within one month following the lottery, and will be provided two weeks to accept the offered seat.

 Parents of student applicants who are placed on the waitlist resulting from the lottery may call or visit the school to find out their child’s priority number on the waitlist.
 Parents of student applicants on the waitlist who are offered admission at any time subsequent to the lottery will receive notification by telephone call and will have to contact the parent/guardian a minimum of three times to accept the offered seat.

 Non-resident boundary students who apply for admission after the On-Time application window will be added to the bottom of the waitlist in the order in which their applications are received.
 Choices Late Applications are processed on a first come, first-served basis beginning February 2021 through norm day of the following school year.
 Dearborn Elementary Charter Academy will contact waitlisted and late applicants.

 Diphtheria, Tetanus, and Pertussis (DTaP, DTP, Tdap, or Td) — 5 doses